Study in Scotland

 Our universities are proud to welcome students from Scotland, the rest of the UK, Europe and the rest of the world.

 Advice on fees and student support may be different depending where you live and whether you are thinking of undergraduate or postgraduate study.
-Advice on visas will be necessary for students living outside of the UK and Europe.
+Advice on visas will be necessary for students living outside of the UK.
 This page aims to help you get to the right information for you as quickly as possible.

-Visit Study in Scotland or universities’ websites for an overview of Scotland’s 19 higher education institutions and to get a better understanding of what it’s like to live in Scotland and whether you’d need a visa to study if you’re not applying from within Scotland.
+Visit Study in Scotland or universities’ websites for an overview of Scotland’s 19 higher education institutions and to get a better understanding of what it’s like to live in Scotland and whether you’d need a visa to study if you’re not applying from within the United Kingdom.

 If you live in Scotland